 Our top pick for the professional goes to this well-rated extinguisher from H3R.
 The H3R Performance HG250B Fire Extinguisher comes with twice the size and fire-stopping power of smaller units, so you’re less likely to be outgunned by a challenging or rapidly spreading fire.
 The chemical formulation leaves no mess or damage if discharge occurs within a vehicle.
 It also prevents thermal shock to vehicle electronics, and an all-metal valve is featured for minimal maintenance and a long service life.

 The H3R Performance HG250B Fire Extinguisher is EPA approved, and ships with a mounting bracket that includes a keyed bracket that helps eliminate the possibility of rotation and accidental discharge.
 Owner reviews clock in at 5 stars, helping add further appeal.
 Just note that the black color may limit visibility and ease of retrieval of this high-end fire extinguisher in certain situations.

 3. Mini Firefighter MFF01

-This might not be the largest fire extinguisher on the scene, but the Mini Firefighter MFF01 makes it easy to keep a fire extinguisher in your ride if space is at a premium.
+This might not be the largest fire extinguisher on the scene, but it makes it on our list of the best fire extinguishers for off-roaders because it is compact and ultra-easy to carry with you.
+Simply put…you have no excuse not to keep on in your vehicle even if space is at a premium.
 If it’s not, remember that some enthusiasts even keep several of these fire-fighting canisters packed safely into a box or case within their vehicle.